idsia-robotics/nanorobotics/index.md

 # News

+## Sep 25 2023
+Our paper “Secure Deep Learning-based Distributed Intelligence on Pocket-sized Drones” received the Best Paper Award at the 2nd Workshop on Security and Privacy in Connected Embedded Systems (SPICES) during the ACM EWSN’23 conference in Rende, Italy, 25-27 September 2023.
+Our work proposes a secure computational paradigm for deep learning workloads that allows resource-constrained devices, such as nano-drones, to take advantage of powerful remote computation nodes while preserving security against external attackers.

 ## Jun 29, 2023
 Our new paper, "Secure Deep Learning-based Distributed Intelligence on Pocket-sized Drones," has just been accepted at [ACM EWSN'23](https://events.dimes.unical.it/ewsn2023/). [arXiv preprint](https://arxiv.org/abs/2307.01559) [demo-video](https://youtu.be/QwTiigAs4cA).